Skip to content

 "Not published" indicates the school does not publicly disclose that figure.
 Deadlines shift yearly.
 Always verify on program websites before advising.

-- Carnegie Mellon Tepper, Future Business Leaders.
+• Carnegie Mellon Tepper, Future Business Leaders.
 Class size: 20-30.
-Avg GPA: Not published.
-Avg GMAT/GRE: Not published.
+Deferred-specific stats not published.
 Deferral: 2-5 years.
-Deadline: Varies.
-GMAT/GRE test waiver option available for all applicants.
+GMAT/GRE test waiver option available.

-- Rice Jones, MBA Fellows.
-Class size: Not published.
-Avg GPA: Not published.
-Avg GMAT/GRE: Not published.
+• Rice Jones, MBA Fellows.
+Deferred-specific stats not published.
 Deferral: 2-5 years.
-Deadline: Varies.
 Strong energy and consulting track.

 Resource 3: Deadline Calendar (2026-2027 Cycle)